Withnail and I: Writing

 The film is an adaptation of an unpublished novel written by Robinson in 1969–1970 (an early draft of which sold at auction for £8,125 in 2015).
-Actor friend Don Hawkins passed a copy of the manuscript to his friend Mordecai (Mody) Schreiber in 1980.
+Actor friend Don Hawkins (who had starred in the 1970 film Tam Lin with Robinson) passed a copy of the manuscript to his friend Mordecai (Mody) Schreiber in 1980.
 Schreiber paid Robinson £20,000 to adapt it into a screenplay, which Robinson did in the early 1980s.
 When meeting Schreiber in Los Angeles, Robinson expressed concern that he might not be able to continue because the writing broke basic screenplay rules and was hard to make work as a film.
-It used colloquial English to which few Americans would connect ("Give me a tanner and I'll give him a bell."); characters in dismal circumstances and a plot prodded by uncinematic voice-overs.
+It used colloquial English to which few Americans would connect ("Give me a tanner and I'll give him a bell"), characters in dismal circumstances, and a plot prodded by uncinematic voice-overs.
 Schreiber told him that that was precisely what he wanted.
 On completing the script, producer Paul Heller urged Robinson to direct it and found funding for half the film.
 The script was then passed to HandMade Films and George Harrison agreed to fund the remainder of the film.

 Robinson's script is largely autobiographical.
 "Marwood" is Robinson; "Withnail" is based on Vivian MacKerrell, a friend with whom he shared a Camden house and "Uncle Monty" is loosely based on Franco Zeffirelli, from whom Robinson received unwanted amorous attentions when he was a young actor.
 He lived in the impoverished conditions seen in the film and wore plastic bags as Wellington boots.
 For the script, Robinson condensed two or three years of his life into two or three weeks.
 Robinson stated he named the character of Withnail after a childhood acquaintance named Jonathan Withnall, who was "the coolest guy I had ever met in my life".

 Early in the film, Withnail reads a newspaper headline "Boy lands plum role for top Italian director" and suggests that the director is sexually abusing the boy.
 This is a reference to the sexual harassment that Robinson alleges he suffered at the hands of Zeffirelli when, at age 21, he won the role of Benvolio in Romeo and Juliet.
 Robinson attributed Uncle Monty's question to Marwood ("Are you a sponge or a stone?") as a direct quotation of Zeffirelli.
 The headline "Nude au pair's secret life" was an actual headline from News of the World on 16 November 1969.

 The end of the novel saw Withnail committing suicide by pouring a bottle of wine into the barrel of Monty's shotgun and then pulling the trigger as he drank from it.
 Robinson changed the ending, as he believed it was "too dark".